-Priority (priority for return temp. limitation) 1x085 Choose whether the return temperature limitation should over min. flow temperature 'Temp. min.'. rule the set
+Priority (priority for return temp. limitation) 1x085 Choose whether the return temperature limitation should overrule the set min. flow temperature 'Temp. min.'.

 - OFF: The min. flow temperature limit is not overruled. - ON: The min. flow temperature limit is overruled.

 If you have a DHW application: Please also see 'Parallel operation' (ID 11043).